matomo-org/developer-documentation/docs/getting-started-part-3.md

         }
     }

-We're going to move all of the translated text in our plugin to this file.
+We're going to move all of the translated text of our plugin into this file.

 #### Internationalizing our Report

 We use one piece of translated text in our report: `"Real-time reports"`.
-First, we'll add entries for it in the **en.json** file we just located.
+First, we'll add entries for it in the `en.json` file we just located.
 We'll use the **RealtimeReports** translation token:

     {
         "MyPlugin": {